gabriellmrosa/gabriellamas/README.md

 Here you can find all my jobs and somethings more!

-- 🤓 I’m a UX/UI Designer and Frontend Developer
+- 🤓 I’m a frontend developer and UX/UI Designer

-- 🌱 I’m currently learning **Software Engineer**

 - 👨‍💻 All of my projects are available at [gabriellamas.com.br](https://gabriellamas.com.br)